El-Qapitan/El-Qapitan/README.md

 - 👋 Hi, I’m @El-Qapitan
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m a data analyst at CS3.com.ng
 - 💞️ I’m looking to collaborate on projects to enhance my skills
 - 📫 How to reach me ... eseobom1@gmail.com